JoaoHigino/SandraHomeOrganization/README.md

 - Lighhouse
   - The site scored well

  ![performance](./documentation/performance.png)

-  - The low performance is due to large image dimensions.
+   - The low performance is due to large image dimensions

  ![performance](./documentation/performance-gallery.png)

-  - The low performance is due to large image dimensions.
+   - The low performance is due to large image dimensions

  ![performance](./documentation/performance-contact.png)

-### Unfixed Bugs
+## Unfixed Bugs

 No unfixed bugs that i am aware.